-You can now save in a new account - the Investment Bond - offered by Government-backed savings provider NS&I - but only until 10 April 2018.
+You can save in the Investment Bond - offered by Government-backed savings provider NS&I - but only until 10 April 2018.
 It pays 2.2% interest on up to £3,000 for a three-year fixed term.

-In a world of paltry savings returns, the bond beats today's standard best-buys.
+In a world of paltry savings returns, the bond's there or there abouts.
 But it doesn't set the world alight, and could be beaten by some bank account savings rates.
 We've an overview of how the account works below, how to beat its rate, plus how to apply.

 In this guide...